Doris Matsui

-Doris Okada Matsui (/ˌmætˈsuːi/ mat-SOO-ee; née Okada; 松井 佳寿恵, September 25, 1944) is an American politician, who has served as a member of the United States House of Representatives from since 2005.
+Doris Kazue Matsui (/ˌmætˈsuːi/ mat-SOO-ee; née Okada; 松井 佳寿恵; born September 25, 1944) is an American politician who has served as a member of the United States House of Representatives from since 2005.
 She succeeded her husband, Bob Matsui.
 The district, numbered as the 5th from 2005 to 2013 and the 6th from 2013 to 2023, is based in Sacramento.

-During her time in Congress, Matsui has been an advocate for healthcare reform, environmental protection, and technology innovation.
 She is a member of the House Energy and Commerce committee, where she serves as ranking member of the Communications and Technology Subcommittee.

 Before her time in Congress, Matsui worked as a government affairs consultant and served as Deputy Assistant to the President in the Clinton Administration, where she worked with President Clinton to create the first White House Initiative on Asian Americans and Pacific Islanders in 1999.
-She also served as a board member for several nonprofit organizations, including the California Museum for History, Women and the Arts, and the National Park Foundation.

 Early life and career

-Matsui was born Doris Okada in the Poston War Relocation Center internment camp in Poston, Arizona, and grew up in Dinuba, in California's Central Valley.
+Doris Kazue Okada was born in the Poston War Relocation Center internment camp in Poston, Arizona, and grew up in Dinuba, in California's Central Valley.
 While attending the University of California, Berkeley, where she earned a B.A. in psychology, she met her husband.
 They had one child, Brian.

 Doris Matsui was a volunteer on Bill Clinton's 1992 presidential campaign.
 When he was elected, she served on his transition team.
 After his inauguration, Matsui was appointed deputy special assistant to the president and deputy director of public liaison, working under Alexis Herman.
-One of her duties was to work with the Asian American community.
 She served in the White House from 1993 to 1998.
 Clinton appointed Matsui to the board of the Woodrow Wilson International Center for Scholars in September 2000.
 Later, she became a lobbyist in Washington, representing corporate clients until 2005, when she decided to run for Congress against a field of local Democrats.